Books by R. Blair Savage

 Maryland, Pennsylvania, West Virginia and Ohio.

-Robinson T. Savage and the link above right will take you to the
+in western Maryland and the link above right will take you to the page

 Who was the father of